ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-install.md

 	Where `keyName` is the name of the key created on the IBM© Hardware Security Module (HSM) with the CMU utility.
 The `serialNum` parameter is the serial number of the partition in question.
 The `password` parameter, as before, is the password of the partition on which the keys are present.

-	**NOTE:** The `Internal error` message is expected due to the increased time it takes to complete this step.
+	The `Internal error` message is expected due to the increased time it takes to complete this step.
 The key should be properly added.
 However, any other error messages you receive should be addressed.
+  {: note}

 3. Confirm the key was added: